filecoin-project/filecoin-docs/docs/mine/spacerace.md

   MaxWindowPoStGasFee = "50 FIL"
 ```

+## Why did my miner power suddenly drop?

+Here are some of the common reasons that your power can suddenly drop:

+1. Your PoSt messages are blocked by other messages which leads to not submitting PoSt for a deadline/window.
+To fix this, you can follow this [guide](https://github.com/filecoin-project/lotus/blob/master/documentation/en/mining.md#separate-address-for-windowpost-messages) and setup an separate address just for windowPoSt messages.

+2. Your sector data is corrupted and PoSt cannot be generated with bad underlying data.
+Unfortunately, we currently have no easy way to detect corrupted sectors, and the entire *runPost* fails even if only one sector is marked as faulty with the current proof APIs.
+However, the proofs team is working on getting our miners better APIs to mitigate this issue!

+3. For smaller miners, when all sectors are put into a single window, missing just one deadline/window wipes out all the power for 24 hours.
+Power will be recovered if a valid WindowPoSt is submitted 24 hours later, when the missed deadline reopens.
+Make sure that your miner is up and has enough CPU for PoSt.

+4. Chain/miner nodes crashed.
+Check `lotus sync wait` in this case, if your `Taget Height` is not equal to `Height` or status is not `Completed`, that means you are not fully synced.

 #### How do I demonstrate a sector upgrade?

 To be eligible for Space Race rewards, you will need to demonstrate at least _one_ sector upgrade per miner.